tomdalling/old-tomdalling.com/resources/blog-posts/draft_08-even-more-lighting-directional-lights-spotlights-multiple-lights.markdown

 to reach your retina, which makes the room seem brighter.
 If you walk outside into bright sunlight, the opposite happens, so that you don't go blind from the intense light.
 HDR rendering sort of imitates how your eye works, in order to keep the details visible in very dark and very bright scenes.
+RGB values are allowed to go above 1.0 during lighting calculations, then the values are later rescaled so that they fit nicely within the 0.0&ndash;1.0 range.

 ### Subsurface Scattering